 Connecting to the Tor network

-The ProtonVPN server network include nodes which are set up to reroute entire connections through the Tor network.
-These servers are designated with a “TOR” in their server names, examples include US#12-TOR, HK#5-TOR and CH#9-TOR.
+The ProtonVPN server network includes nodes which are set up to reroute your Internet traffic through the Tor network.
+You can find these servers by looking for “TOR” in their server names, such as US-GA#29-TOR, HK#5-TOR, and DE#7-TOR.
+In the country list, an onion symbol designates that the country contains a Tor-connected server.
 See here for a complete list of servers.

-Users simply need to connect to one of these servers on their preferred devices.
-To get started and set up on your device of choice, see our step-by-step guides for Windows, Mac, Linux, Android, or iOS.
+To use Tor over VPN, you just need to connect to one of these servers on your preferred device.
+To set up our app on your device of choice, see our step-by-step guides for Windows, Mac, Linux, Android, or iOS.

 Accessing hidden services with your regular browser

-Now that you’re connected to the TOR network, all your traffic is automatically routed through the Tor network.
-If you want to access hidden services from your regular browser, such as ProtonMail’s onion site at https://protonirockerxow.onion, there is often one last required step: allowing your browser to resolve .onion domains.
+Now that you’re connected to one of our Tor-enabled servers, your Internet traffic will be automatically routed through the Tor network.
+If you want to access hidden services, such as ProtonMail’s onion site at https://protonmailrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion/, using your regular browser, you will likely need to configure it to resolve .onion domains.

 To allow .onion domains in Firefox

-network.dns.blockDotOnionand double click the entry to set the Value to
+2. Search for network.dns.blockDotOnion and double click the entry to set the Value to false (default true).
+This will allow Firefox to resolve .onion addresses.

-- DONE – just enter your desired hidden service where you normally enter your clear net URL and browser like usual.
+3. DONE – now you can enter your desired .onion site where you normally enter your clear net URL and browse like usual.

 - Note for Firefox + NoScript users: Some users report that the Proton onion service does not load properly with NoScript installed, even if scripts are allowed for the domain.
 This may be caused by a feature called ABE (Application Boundary Enforcer).
 Consider disabling this feature for the duration of your visit or adding an exception for the ProtonMail hidden service.